afindlay/mozillians-ldap/docs/ldap-design.rst

  * T10055 Mozillians and Applicants may delete their own DN from the list of members of an open tag
  * T10060 Mozillians may create new Tag entries
  * T10061 Mozillians may delete tags that they own
+ * T10062 All groups must have unique displayName values
  * T10065 Applicants may not create new Tag entries
  * T10070 The naming and descriptive attributes of open tags may only be changed by the tag's owner or LDAPAdmin